mdn/content/files/en-us/web/api/webvtt_api/web_video_text_tracks_format/index.md

 ### Cue timings

-A cue timing indicate the time interval when the cue is shown.
-It has a start and end time that are represented by timestamps.
+A cue timing indicates the time interval when the cue is shown.
+It has a start and end time, represented by timestamps.
 The end time must be greater than the start time, and the start time must be greater than or equal to all previous start times.
-Cues may have overlapping timings.

-If the WebVTT file is being used for chapters ({{HTMLElement("track")}} [`kind`](/en-US/docs/Web/HTML/Element/track#kind) is `chapters`) then the file cannot have overlapping timings.
+Cues may have overlapping timings, unless the WebVTT file is being used for chapters ({{HTMLElement("track")}} [`kind`](/en-US/docs/Web/HTML/Element/track#kind) is `chapters`).

 Each cue timing contains five components:

-- Timestamp for start time.
+- A timestamp for the start time.
 - At least one space.
 - The string "`-->`".
 - At least one space.
-- Timestamp for end time, which must be greater than the start time.
+- A timestamp for the end time, which must be greater than the start time.

-The timestamps must be in one of two formats:
+The timestamps can be specified in one of the following two formats:

 - `mm:ss.ttt`
 - `hh:mm:ss.ttt`